imholders/FC-Footy/README.md

 # 🖼️ frames-v2
-# Footy – Mini App on Warpcast
+# Footy App – Mini App on Warpcast

-**Footy** is a fun and engaging mini app built for Warpcast that brings football fans together.
+**Footy App** is a fun and engaging mini app built for Warpcast that brings football fans together.
 Users can select their favorite football team and join a dedicated group chat to connect with fellow supporters.

 ## Features